Greek Mythology Sleep Stories: 4 Hours of the Olympians, Heroes and Monsters (2026)

 There is something about Greek mythology that refuses to stay quiet.
 Zeus throwing thunderbolts.
 Odysseus outwitting the Cyclops.
 Persephone descending into darkness every autumn.
-These are not just old stories — they are the raw material of every narrative that came after them.
+These are not just old stories.
+They are the raw material of every narrative that came after them.
 If you have ever wanted to sink into that world as you drift off to sleep, Greek mythology sleep stories are the closest thing to time travel your bedroom will ever offer.

 The channel Learn While You Sleep produces long-form, calm-narrated mythology and history content designed specifically for bedtime.
 No dramatic music swells.
 No jump cuts.
 Just a steady voice walking you through ancient Greece, hour after hour, while you let go of the day.